 Power, in the human arena, is to be divided and distributed, not concentrated in a single person or office.
-So, in biblical Israel, there were kings, priests and prophets.
+In biblical Israel, there were Kings, Priests and Prophets.
 Kings had secular or governmental power.
 Priests were the leaders in the religious domain, presiding over the service in the Temple and other rites, and giving rulings on matters to do with holiness and purity.
 Prophets were mandated by God to be critical of the corruptions of power and to recall the people to their religious vocation whenever they drifted from it.

-Third, consistent with the fundamental Judaic idea that leadership is service, not dominion or power or status or superiority, the king is commanded to be humble: he must constantly read the Torah "so that he may learn to revere the LORD his God ... and not consider himself better than his fellow Israelites" (17:19-20).
+Third, consistent with the fundamental Judaic idea that leadership is service, not dominion or power or status or superiority, the King is commanded to be humble: he must constantly read the Torah “so that he may learn to revere the Lord his God ... and not consider himself better than his fellow Israelites” (Deut.
+17:19-20).
 It is not easy to be humble when everyone is bowing down before you and when you have the power of life and death over your subjects.

-When he takes the throne of his kingdom, he is to write for himself on a scroll a copy of this law, taken from that of the Levitical priests.
-It is to be with him, and he is to read it all the days of his life so that he may learn to revere the LORD his God and follow carefully all the words of this law and these decrees and not consider himself better than his fellow Israelites and turn from the law to the right or to the left.
+“…and he is to read it all the days of his life so that he may learn to revere the Lord his God and follow carefully all the words of this law and these decrees and not consider himself better than his fellow Israelites and turn from the law to the right or to the left.
 Then he and his descendants will reign a long time over his kingdom in Israel.
 (Deut.
-17:18-20)
+17:19-20)